wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Opening Gnuplot’s command console in `plot` windows

+On MS Windows, there are two Gnuplot programs, `gnuplot.exe` and `wgnuplot.exe`.
-On MS Windows, if in _Maxima_’s variable `gnuplot_command` "gnuplot" is replaced by "wgnuplot", _Gnuplot_ offers the possibility to open a console window, where _gnuplot_ commands can be entered into.
-Unfortunately, enabling this feature causes _Gnuplot_ to "steal" the keyboard focus for a short time every time a plot is prepared.
+You can configure, which command should be used using the configuration menu. `wgnuplot.exe` offers the possibility to open a console window, where _gnuplot_ commands can be entered into, `gnuplot.exe` does not offer this possibility.
+Unfortunately, `wgnuplot.exe` causes _Gnuplot_ to "steal" the keyboard focus for a short time every time a plot is prepared.

 ### Embedding animations into the spreadsheet